ibmresilient/resilient-community-apps/fn_bmc_helix/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-BMC Helix for IBM SOAR This integration provides the capability to create new incidents in BMC Helix from SOAR tasks and incidents via the HPD:IncidentInterface_Create form over the REST API.
-Once the task or incident is complete, this integration also provides the capability to close existing BMC Helix Incidents.
+This integration provides the capability to create new incidents in BMC Helix from SOAR tasks and cases via the HPD:IncidentInterface_Create form over the REST API.
+Once the task or case is complete, this integration also provides the capability to close existing BMC Helix Incidents.

 ### Key Features
 * Send IBM SOAR Case tasks to BMC Helix as incidents
-* Send IBM SOAR incidents to BMC Helix as incidents
+* Send IBM SOAR Case to BMC Helix as incidents
 * Close BMC Helix incidents from linked IBM SOAR case tasks
-* Close BMC Helix incidents from linked IBM SOAR incidents
+* Close BMC Helix incidents from linked IBM SOAR case

 ---